Board of Directors

 CEO in June 1999.

-a privately owned biotechnology holding company.
-He was President, Chief Executive Officer and a Director of
+privately owned biotechnology holding company.
+He was President, Chief Executive Officer and a Director of Immunicon

-Immunicon Corporation, a cell-based therapy and diagnostics company.
-Mr. Doerfler also held various executive
+Corporation, a cell-based therapy and diagnostics company.
+Doug also held various executive positions with Life

-positions with Life Technologies that included leading global businesses, mergers and acquisitions and public offerings.
+Technologies that included leading global businesses, mergers and acquisitions and its IPO.

-Mr. Doerfler plays an active role as an advocate for the life sciences industry and serves on the Biotechnology
+Doug plays an active role as an advocate for the life sciences industry and serves on the Biotechnology Industry

-Industry Organization's Board of Directors Executive Committee, and Co-Chairs BIO's Capital Formation Committee.
+Organization's Board of Directors and Co-Chairs BIO's Capital Formation Committee.
+He is Chairman of the Tech Council

 Karen A. Donato, Ph.D.